 11 strengthened with all might, according to His glorious power, for all patience and longsuffering with joy;

 Undoubtedly, our church leaders today need to re-prioritize their prayer lists and teaching subjects.
-Spiritual growth and transformation of the believers should always be the main focus or subject of their prayers and teachings.
+Spiritual growth and transformation of the believers should always be the focus or subject of the prayers and teachings of good church leaders.

 Lastly, many believers today are no longer advancing in the faith and growing into Christ because they consider themselves to be ahead, better, or more spiritual or mature than other believers around them.
 How mistaken they are!

 Unhealthy spiritual comparison is one of the major causes of spiritual retardation among believers today.
 It is unwise to compare, judge or measure your spiritual growth by the life and character of anyone else except that of Christ (2 Cor.
 10:12).

 While there is nothing wrong to have a spiritual mentor, leader, or a discipler whose love for God, godly lifestyle, passion for God, faith, labours and sacrifices for God’s kingdom you can emulate; however, you must be careful not to set any man regardless of his spiritual level or maturity as your perfect or ultimate standard and model of spirituality or maturity (Heb.
 10:24).